abbreviatedman/portfolio-guide/getting-started.md

 Back in VS Code:

 - Make a change to your `index.html` file.
-Recommended: create an about.html page and add a link to it in your index.html.
+Recommended: create an `about.html` page with some sample text and add a link to it in your `index.html`.
-- In the Source Control tab, stage the changes by pressing the plus button.
+- In the Source Control tab, stage the changes by pressing the plus button next to any changes you've made, so that you have files in the Staged Changes section only (none in the regular Changes section).
-- Commit and push the change.
+- Commit and push the changes.
 Recommended way to do this: add a commit message, then there's currently a drop-down next to the commit button with a push option.
 - Refresh your browser to see the change.
-It will hit your repository before it hits the page itself--check the repository page and, assuming it's updated there, give GitHub some time to re-deploy your page.
+It will hit your repository before it hits the page itself--check the repository page to confirm you pushed (you should see your commit message displayed next to the files you changed) and, assuming it's updated there, give GitHub up to 5 minutes to re-deploy your page.